angelasonline/blockparty-kit/FIRST_PARTY.md

       how many machines, what hardware, what model, what broke, one photo if you're comfortable sharing.
-- [ ] Report any Mesh bugs upstream with the command you ran, your platform, and `/api/status` output — the maintainers ask for exactly that.
+- [ ] Report any Mesh bugs upstream with the command you ran, your platform, and `/api/status` output the maintainers ask for exactly that.
 - [ ] Tell one other community about it.
 A library.
 A school.
 A co-op.

 ## House rules

-The invite token is the key to your village — share it in the room, not online.
+The invite token is the key to your village so share it in the room, not online.
 Keep the mesh private unless everyone agrees to `--publish`.
 Don't put secrets on the blackboard feature in public meshes.
 Be kind to the upstream maintainers; this is young software being used for something new.